dklounge/dklounge.github.io/_posts/2014-06-07-hotel-tonight-trigger.md

 This week, I have been reading a book called <a target="_" href="http://www.amazon.com/gp/product/B00HJ4A43S/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00HJ4A43S&linkCode=as2&tag=pmft-20">Hooked</a>, which is about building habit forming products by Nir Eyal (who also writes about it in his blog <a target="_" href="http://nirandfar.com/">nirandfar.com</a>).

+In this post, I take a quick-pass analysis of an email I got from Hotel Tonight, an email which was an <a target="_" href="http://www.nirandfar.com/2012/04/billion-dollar-mind-trick.html">external trigger</a> to goad me to act.
+The focus is not so much on habit formation, as general product and trigger observations.

 A lot of us go through the day and do things __automatically__, because we have been conditioned to do so.
 The first step to such conditioning is a __trigger__.
-To use an example (from the book), before you became addicted to Instagram, you first became aware through an <a target="_" href="http://www.nirandfar.com/2012/04/billion-dollar-mind-trick.html">external trigger</a>, such as an Instagram picture posted on your friend\'s Facebook wall.
+To use an example (from the book), before you became addicted to Instagram, you first became aware through an __external trigger__, such as an Instagram picture posted on your friend\'s Facebook wall.
 Once you become a regular user, you find yourself opening Instagram to capture and share a beautiful moment.
 This describes a transition from external to an __internal trigger__.
 Instagram has got you!
 As the saying goes: <em>"we are what we repeatedly do."</em>

 ###Hotel Tonight Email Trigger
-I saw this email from Hotel Tonight come through my inbox recently.
+So, Hotel Tonight sent this email, and I woke up to it in my inbox.

 >![HT email 1]({{site.url}}/assets/images/HT/IMG_6270.PNG "HT email 1")
 >